 - The Ultimate List of Social Media Policies for Churches & Ministries

-- Social Media Policy: St. Andrew’s Episcopal Church
+- Social Media Policy (pdf 4 pages): St. Andrew’s Episcopal Church

 - Social Media - 6 questions every church social media policy should answer-United Methodist Resource